mako-framework/docs/08_learn_more/00_validation.md

 The rules defined above will make sure that the username, password and email fields are present and non-empty.
 That the username is between 4 and 20 characters long, and that the email field contains a valid email address.

-> Note that most of the included validation rules will skip validation if the field is empty.
+> Note: Most of the included validation rules will skip validation if the field is empty.
 The exceptions are `required`, `not_empty`, `one_time_token` and `token`.
 You can however override this functionality by setting `validateEmptyFields` to `true` when creating a validator instance.

 Next you'll need to create a validator object.
 The first parameter is the input data you want to validate and the second is the set of validation rules you just defined.